myIR, payments and more

-The design of the KiwiSaver initiative was an interagency project involving the Treasury, Inland Revenue, the Ministry of Economic Development and Housing New Zealand Corporation.
+The design of the KiwiSaver initiative was an interagency project involving the Treasury, Inland Revenue, Ministry of Business, Innovation and Employment.

 The ongoing administration of KiwiSaver is the joint responsibility of Government agencies and scheme providers.
 Employers also play a key role.

 KiwiSaver scheme providers have the primary relationship with members.

 A list of providers with registered KiwiSaver schemes is now available.
 The official register of KiwiSaver schemes is held by the Financial Markets Authority.

 Organisations wanting to provide KiwiSaver schemes must meet specific criteria.
 An organisation must be certified by Inland Revenue before they can register a KiwiSaver scheme with the Financial Markets Authority.